snakrani/discovery/README.md

-# Mirage: For all your market research needs
+# Mirage: OASIS Market Research

 This project is in the very early stages.
 Right now it's a basic Django project.
 You can get started by: